The Allstate Corporation (ALL) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price recommended by analysts for The Allstate Corporation (ALL) is $126.47, which is $20.01 above the current market price.
-The public float for ALL is 259.95M and currently, short sellers hold a 1.19% of that float.
-On September 07, 2023, ALL’s average trading volume was 1.81M shares.
+The average price predicted by analysts for ALL is $126.47, which is $18.45 above the current price.
+The public float for ALL is 259.95M and currently, short sellers hold a 1.19% ratio of that float.
+The average trading volume of ALL on September 13, 2023 was 1.81M shares.

 ALL’s Market Performance

-ALL stock saw a decrease of 1.29% in the past week, with a monthly decline of -2.54% and a quarterly a decrease of -1.87%.
-The volatility ratio for the week is 2.65%, and the volatility levels for the last 30 days are 2.27% for The Allstate Corporation (ALL).
-The simple moving average for the last 20 days is 0.45% for ALL’s stock, with a simple moving average of -9.53% for the last 200 days.
+ALL stock saw an increase of 2.12% in the past week, with a monthly gain of 0.41% and a quarterly increase of -2.55%.
+The volatility ratio for the week is 1.74%, and the volatility levels for the last 30 days are 2.20% for The Allstate Corporation (ALL).
+The simple moving average for the last 20 days is 2.38% for ALL stock, with a simple moving average of -7.82% for the last 200 days.

 Analysts’ Opinion of ALL